What Are The Benefits of Natural Light in Schools?

 Just as natural daylight increases productivity and efficiency within the workplace, it also improves productivity and efficiency within the classroom alongside improvements to the overall health of students and teachers alike.

-Legislation issued in 2002 recognised the benefits of this underutilised natural response by making it a legal requirement for buildings to have adequate natural daylight as part of their design.
+Legislation issued in 2002 recognised the benefits of natural light by making it a legal requirement for buildings to have adequate natural daylight as part of their design.

 The legislation states that a minimum 20% of the wall area or 10% of the roof area must comprise of light transmitting elements.
 For schools, specific guidance on natural lighting is available in Building Bulletin 90 (BB90) ‘Lighting Design for Schools’.
 This paper emphasises that natural lighting during daylight hours should be the major source, supplemented by electric light where needed.
 The BB90 paper details lighting design and the importance of rooflights.
 As it explains, rooflights let in light from the brightest part of the sky and are not usually affected by external obstructions, such as trees, shrubs or other buildings.
 Rooflights can also provide views of the sky and promote a sense of wellbeing and connection to nature without the distractions encountered with views through vertical glass windows such as seeing other children playing outside or passers-by.